Razerpoa/hdie/README.md

 - Encrypted files and filenames are secured using AES-256-GCM with a 12-byte nonce.

 ## License
-This project is license under the [MIT License](https://github.com/Razerpoa/hdie/blob/master/LICENSE)
+This project is protected under the [MIT License](https://github.com/Razerpoa/hdie/blob/master/LICENSE)